 For more information on any of MND’s retreats, please contact:

-Campus Minister for Retreats and Religious Studies Teacher
+Campus Minister for Retreats (Grades 11 and 12)

 Freshman Retreat welcomes all first-year students into the MND community.
 This day of reflection is facilitated by our trained Peer Ministers, as well as members of the MND faculty and staff.
 Community-building activities, personal reflection and storytelling are designed to assist the students in getting to know themselves and their classmates better.
 The new Cougars begin to build a unified identity while recognizing and appreciating each person’s different gifts and talents.

 The Sophomore Days of Service and Reflection focus on the theme of “Who is my neighbor?” and challenge students to think about the dignity of each person they encounter.
 Students select a theme from Catholic Social Teaching, which takes them to a service site in Cincinnati with that specific focus.
 Time spent in small groups at these sites is coupled with a day of intentional reflection centering on our “stories” and the stories of others.
 Sophomores will be better able to recognize a responsibility to make choices rooted in gospel values.
 These days are facilitated by our trained Peer Ministers, members of the MND faculty and staff, and other service learning professionals.

 Juniors choose to attend one of four overnight retreats offered at the Bergamo Retreat Center in Dayton, Ohio.
 Students are given the opportunity to reflect upon their uniqueness, as well as the meaningful relationships in their lives and how God is present in those relationships.
 Junior Retreat is a wonderful two-day opportunity for students to “dig a little deeper” with their faith life and get to know their MND sisters on a deeper level.
 This experience is facilitated by the Bergamo Youth Development Team and chaperoned by MND faculty and staff.